Combined Forces Special Enforcement Unit – British Columbia

-The Combined Forces Special Enforcement Unit – British Columbia (CFSEU-BC) is a part of the Royal Canadian Mounted Police (RCMP) "E" Division, mandated to provide support and investigation into complex and diverse criminal activities in BC.
-It is modelled after other CFSEU units across the country and is currently staffed by RCMP officers and seconded officers from all 12 municipal police forces in British Columbia and Metro Vancouver Transit Police.
+The Combined Forces Special Enforcement Unit – British Columbia (CFSEU-BC) is a part of the Royal Canadian Mounted Police (RCMP) "E" Division, is an anti-gang unit mandated to provide support and investigation into complex and diverse criminal activities in British Columbia.

 CFSEU-BC is tasked to expose, investigate, prosecute, dismantle, and disrupt organized criminal enterprises.
 The second mandate is to share intelligence with partners and to cooperate with, and assist other organized crime enforcement units at the national and international levels.

 History

 It was established in 2004 to facilitate the disruption and suppression of organized crime in BC and to support municipal police departments when public safety is deemed to be a priority.

 CFSEU-BC had undergone undercover operations, seized firearms, illegal drugs, cash and provided support in the rescue of Graham McMynn, son of businessman Robert McMynn.

+In June 2026, the unit was involved in anti-drug investigations on a group that operated throughout BC.

 Organization

-The CFSEU-BC is made up of officers seconded from various law enforcement agencies in BC.
+The CFSEU-BC is modelled after other CFSEU units across the country and is currently staffed by RCMP officers and seconded officers from all 12 municipal police forces in British Columbia and Metro Vancouver Transit Police.

+The Minister of Public Safety and Solicitor General is in charge of the unit.